When Your Child Has a Urinary Tract Infection (UTI)

 Most UTIs are caused by bacteria that enter the urinary tract through the urethra.
 The urinary tracts of boys and girls are slightly different.
 The urethra is shorter in girls.
 This makes it easier for bacteria to enter.
 As a result, girls are more likely than boys to get UTIs.

 - If your child has a UTI affecting the bladder (cystitis), symptoms can include:

 - Daytime wetting or nighttime bedwetting when previously continent

 - If your child has a UTI affecting the kidneys (pyelonephritis), symptoms are similar to those of a bladder infection.
 They can also include:

 - Cloudy urine

-- The doctor asks about your child's symptoms and health history.
+- The healthcare provider asks about your child's symptoms and health history.
 Your child is examined.

 - A lab test, such as a urinalysis, is done.
-For this test, a urine sample is needed to check for bacteria and infection.
-If a UTI is suspected, the doctor will likely start treatment even before lab results come back.
+For this test, a urine sample is needed.
+It is checked for bacteria and other signs of infection.
+The urine is also sent for a culture.
+This is a test that identifies what bacteria is growing in the urine.
+It can take 1 to 3 days to get results of a urine culture.
+If the provider thinks your child has a UTI, the provider will likely start treatment even before lab results come back.

 - If your child has severe symptoms, other tests may be done.
 You'll be told more about this, if needed.